Triple Crown of Thoroughbred Racing (United States): Development

+2024–2026 changes

+In 2024 and 2025, the Belmont Stakes was run at Saratoga Race Course at the shorter distance of 1 1/4 miles due to the construction of a new grandstand and racing surface at Belmont Park.

+In 2026 the Belmont Stakes will be run again at Saratoga, while the second race in the series, the Preakness Stakes, will be run at Maryland's Laurel Park because of renovations at Pimlico Race Course.
+The Preakness and Belmont are expected to return in 2027 to Pimlico and Belmont Park, respectively.

 Winners

 At completion of the 2016 season, the three Triple Crown races have attracted 4,224 entrants.
 Of these, 292 horses have won a single leg of the Triple Crown, 52 horses have won two of the races (23 the Kentucky Derby and Preakness Stakes, 18 the Preakness Stakes and Belmont Stakes, and 11 the Kentucky Derby and Belmont Stakes), and 13 horses have won all three races.
 Pillory won both the Preakness Stakes and Belmont Stakes in 1922, a year when it was impossible to win the Triple Crown because the Kentucky Derby and Preakness Stakes were run on the same day.

 10 of the 13 winners have been "homebreds", owned at the time of their win by their breeders.

 Jim Fitzsimmons and Bob Baffert are the only two trainers to have two horses win the Triple Crown, with Fitzsimmons training the sire/son combination of 1930 winner Gallant Fox and 1935 winner Omaha and Baffert training 2015 winner American Pharoah and 2018 winner Justify.
 The wins by Fitzsimmons were also the first time that an owner and the first time that a breeder, Belair Stud holding both duties, had a repeat win of the Triple Crown.
 Calumet Farm is the only other owner with two Triple Crown horses, 1941 winner Whirlaway and 1948 winner Citation.
-Eddie Arcaro is the only jockey to ride two horses to the Triple Crown, both for Calumet, Whirlaway and Citation.
+Eddie Arcaro is the only jockey to ride two horses to the Triple Crown, both for Calumet: Whirlaway and Citation.
 Those two horses' trainers, Ben Jones and Jimmy Jones, were father and son.